This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Norway.

 What information may be published by the authority or made available to third parties?

 Full access to file is granted to interested third parties, with the exception of confidential information that is not in the public domain (typically agreements, strategy documents, accounting information, list of the parties' customers and suppliers etc.).
+The filing parties are obliged to submit a proposal for a non-confidential version of the filing.

 Does the authority cooperate with antitrust authorities in other jurisdictions?